-\ This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.
+This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.

 The revision of the Foreign Investment Law (established in November 1988), which is the basic law in Myanmar for foreign investment, was enacted on November 2, 2012.
+After that, the Foreign Investment Act and Domestic Investment Act were combined and a revised investment law was enacted in October 2016.